|

 California, Mexico's natural beauty bloomed on a personal odyssey in the summer

 of 1962.
-Baja's Frontier Tours began as adventurous four-wheel-drive camping expeditions in 1966.
-As
+Baja's Frontier Tours began as memorable and adventurous four-wheel-drive camping expeditions in

 Natural & Cultural History Learning Vacations that Mary & Piet share today in